inickt/cs4500-mineola-kilgore/Fish/Planning/remote.md

 8. As the tournament progresses, steps 3-7 are repeated until the winners are determined.
 9. When the tournament ends, the tournament manager sends the `tournament-ended` to remaining active players.

-# TODO TESTS
-# TODO TOURNAMENT INTERFACE
+- TODO TOURNAMENT INTERFACE
-maybe sets
+- TODO maybe sets
-# TODO DIAGRAM
-things in email from last milestone run on ccis server
+- TODO things in email from last milestone
+- TODO run on ccis server